19 Mar Council Reverses Decision, Looks to Provide Funding for Homeless at Existing Locations

-The city will also explore forming an ad hoc committee to develop a long-term plan for assisting unhoused residents at these locations, most notably Rydin Road and Castro Avenue.
+The city will also explore forming an ad hoc committee to develop a long-term plan for assisting unhoused residents at these locations, at Rydin Road and Castro Street.
 Mayor Tom Butt was the sole vote against.

 The safe parking program, funded by a county grant and Richmond’s Affordable Housing Fee, intended to create a safe area for people living in their cars to park and sleep.
 But approval for the program at the Hilltop Mall parking lot and Civic Center parking lot 2, resulted in significant resistance from residential neighborhoods.

 At Tuesday night’s meeting, Council members Claudia Jimenez and Eduardo Martinez introduced the motion that would reverse past approval and provide direct services at the existing sites.
 The services include addressing health, sanitation, safety, security issues to improve conditions at the sites and preparing residents to move to stable housing, according to the staff report.

 The two council members invited Contra Costa County Supervisor John Gioia, who provided input on their motion, to speak at the meeting.
 Gioia said a parking program at the Civic Center site would only remove a portion of the vehicles at the two unsanctioned sites, leaving the city to deal with three encampments.
 He also argued that there would be “substantially more” housing opportunities in the coming months.

 According to Gioia, the county will extend the Marriott Hotel lease through June 2022, reopen the Brookside Shelter and Richmond Rescue Mission during the summer and pursue the use of housing vouchers recently made available through a federal bill.